-Community engagement / outreach activities
+Community engagement and science outreach activities

 Across the Divisions of Sciences and Health Sciences, as across the rest of the university, departments engage with the local and national community in a range of ways, and students are often involved in these endeavours.